-Hyperthermic Intraperitoneal Chemoperfusion (HIPEC)
+Hyperthermic Intraperitoneal Chemotherapy (HIPEC) Surgery

-What Is HIPEC?
+What Is Hyperthermic Intraperitoneal Chemotherapy?

 Doctors generally use HIPEC combined with and immediately after a specialized surgical procedure called cytoreductive surgery (CRS).